The Lymphatic Brush

 The ergonomic contoured shape ensures proper contact with the surface of the skin and accurate alignment with the lymph nodes and lymphatic pathways.

-Although they appear the same, the face and body brush bristles differ slightly to provide appropriate pressure from head to toe.
+Although they appear the same, the small and large brush bristles differ slightly to provide appropriate pressure from head to toe.
 The bristles are soft, but durable.
 They won’t scratch, irritate, or damage sensitive and fragile skin types.

 The Lymphatic Brush makes it easy to effectively incorporate lymphatic drainage into your professional treatments and self-care routines.